Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/physics/fluid.rst

 Force
    Spring force
 Rest Length
    Rest length of springs.
 Factor of particle radius.
-Check box sets this to be a factor of 2*particle size.
+Check box sets this to be a factor of 2 × *particle size*.

 Viscoelastic Springs
    Use viscoelastic springs instead of Hooke's springs.